Bowling Green, Virginia: History

 The Richmond, Fredericksburg and Potomac Railroad (chartered in 1834) was built through nearby Milford (just west of town) and reached Fredericksburg by 1837.
 This important rail link between several major northern railroads at Washington, DC and other major southern railroads at Richmond was long partially owned by the Commonwealth of Virginia, and became part of CSX Transportation in the 1990s.
 It is a major freight railroad line for north–south traffic and the corridor also hosts many Amtrak trains.
-Although the closest Virginia Railway Express (VRE) commuter passenger rail service to Northern Virginia is currently accessed at Fredericksburg, future VRE extensions southward may include service at Milford which would be very convenient for Bowling Green and the surrounding area.
+The closest Virginia Railway Express (VRE) commuter passenger rail service to Northern Virginia is currently accessed at Fredericksburg.

 In 1855, a gazetteer described the town as having "2 churches, 3 stores, 2 mills, and about 300 inhabitants".

 Today, Bowling Green is located along Virginia State Route 2, one of the two earlier highways between Richmond and Fredericksburg.
 In later years, U.S. Route 301 was built through the area, connecting Richmond with Baltimore, Maryland with what was effectively an eastern bypass of the Washington, DC area for north–south traffic along the U.S. east coast.
 A new road, Virginia State Route 207 was established from Bowling Green west to Carmel Church, where it intersects Interstate 95 and U.S. Route 1, major north–south highways.

 In 1941, the United States government acquired 77000 acre of Caroline County to the north and east of Bowling Green and established the A.P.
 Hill Military Reservation.
 Now known as Fort Walker, it was originally named for a Virginia military hero, U.S. Army and later Confederate General Ambrose Powell Hill, who was killed just prior to the end of the War in 1865.
 The installation's name was changed in 2023 to honor Mary Edwards Walker, an American abolitionist, prohibitionist, prisoner of war, and surgeon.
 She is the only woman to receive the Medal of Honor.
-At the massive complex, thousands of regular military and reserve troops undergo training each year.
-It has also been the site of national Jamboree gatherings of the Boy Scouts of America.
+Thousands of regular military and reserve troops undergo training each year at the installation.
+It has also been the site of National Jamboree gatherings of the Boy Scouts of America.

 In addition to "The Bowling Green," Auburn, the Bowling Green Historic District, Caroline County Courthouse, and Green Falls are listed on the National Register of Historic Places.